conradlab/PSAP/README.md

 ##### NOTE: The individual ID must match the ID used in the VCF header for that individual

+Currently all of our analyses are based on CADD1.3, so it is important to use that version when annotating indels manually.

 ## WHEN USING THIS SCRIPT PLEASE CITE
 Wang K, Li M, Hakonarson H. ANNOVAR: Functional annotation of genetic variants from next-generation sequencing data.
 Nucleic Acids Research, 38:e164, 2010